West Virginia WORKS #

 In most cases, you’re only entitled to no more than 60 months of welfare checks over your lifetime.
 Most people on VW WORKS also receive SNAP benefits and Medicaid.

-Applications for WV WORKS may be made at DHHR’s local office or electronically via WV PATH — the one and only self-service portal to apply for benefits offered by the state of West Virginia.
+Applications for WV WORKS can be made in person at your local DHHR office or electronically via WV PATH.
+WV PATH is the one and only self-service portal to apply for benefits offered by the state of West Virginia.

 West Virginia Supplemental Nutrition Assistance Program (SNAP) #